Clément Boyer

-Clément Boyer (born 27 July 1994) is a French professional rugby league footballer who plays as a or forward for AS Carcassonne in the Elite 1 and Elite 1.
+Clément Boyer (born 27 July 1994) is a French professional rugby league footballer who plays as a or forward for AS Carcassonne in the Super XIII.
 He also had brief spells with Halifax Panthers and Albi.

 Background

 Boyer was born in Tarn, France.

 Club career

 Toulouse Olympique

 Boyer made his Toulouse debut on 14 October 2012 in a 42-16 win at Villeneuve in Elite 1.
 He went on to make 163 appearances for Toulouse for both the first team (in England and France) and for the Toulouse Olympique Broncos in Elite 1.
 He scored 24 tries.
 His last appearance came on 15 May 2021 in the 20-12 defeat at home to AS Carcassonne in Elite 1.

 In 2016, he was nominated for the Kingstone Press League 1 Young Player of the Year.

 On 20 August 2020, Toulouse announced that Boyer's contract with the first team would not be renewed.
 However, it was not the end of the TO connection for Boyer, as he joined the reserve side Toulouse Olympique Broncos in Elite 1 for 2020/21 and made one more appearance for the first team in 2021, coming off the bench in the 44-34 win at Halifax on 25 April.